Loading...

 Lubbock

-A Phase II study to evaluate the safety and efficacy of OPL-0401 in patients with nonproliferative diabetic retinopathy (NPDR).
+A Phase III study to evaluate intravitreal tarcocimab tedromer in participants with moderately severe to severe non-proliferative diabetic retinopathy (NPDR).

 Principal Investigator: